 Before towing your unregistered caravan or light trailer you must:

-- remove expired number plates and labels—number plates and interstate number plates can be returned to a transport and motoring customer service centre.
+- remove expired number labels (if applicable) and number plates.
+Both Queensland and interstate number plates can be returned to a transport and motoring customer service centre.

 You can then tow your caravan or light trailer to:

-- an approved inspection station—to get a safety certificate if your vehicle's aggregate trailer mass (ATM) is over 750kg
+- an approved inspection station—to get a safety certificate if your vehicle's ATM is over 750kg

 - an authorised gas installer to get a gas certificate—if your caravan has gas appliances or fittings